harlan3/aquarius-dis-pdu/readme.md

 If you would like to use a customized set of PDUs containing modified fields, create a new folder and copy the modified xml files into aquarius-dis-pdu-master\pdu-generator-eclipse-ws\dis_version_modified.
-All directories that start with “dis_version” will be available for selection by the pdu-generator and pdu-sequencer.
+All directories that start with "dis_version" will be available for selection by the pdu-generator and pdu-sequencer.

 DIS Sim Map